zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 ## Scale and Access the Application

 Heroku runs application code using defined processes and [process types](procfile).
-New applications don't a process type active by default.
+New applications don't have a process type active by default.
 The following command scales your app up to one dyno, running the `web` process:

 ```term
 :::>- $ heroku ps:scale web=1